hpl002/Masters_Public/readme.md

     - Process mining can be used in conjunction with simulation.
 It can be used to learn simulation models based on historical data.
 The simulation model can then be used to provide operational support, because of the close connection between the event log and the model, the model can be used to replay history and one can start simulations from teh current sate, thus providing a *fast forward button* into the future based on live data.
     - Process mining can be combined with visual analytics to further take advantage of humans visual analytics skills.
 VA exploits the amazing capabilities of humans to see patterns in unstructured data.
 10. Improving usability for non-experts
-    - One of the great promises of process mining is the value it can add to workflows.
+    - One of the great ProMises of process mining is the value it can add to workflows.
 Instead or process mining being a one stop activity or single occurance, it can be addd to existing workflows and produce results on a more frequent basis, often noted as a "living process model" because it changes more frequently.
 The current problem being that the available tooling is not intuitive for non-experts.
 The complexities of the different techniques and algorithms need to be abstracted out and hidden behind user friendly interfaces.
     - > Creating more loosely coupled tooling with simple interfaces makes it easier to combine process mining into real life workflows.
 11. Improving understandability for non-experts
     - Even if it is easy to generate process mining results, this does not mean that the results are actually useful.